domoticz/domoticz/dzVents/documentation/README.md

 # Change log
 ##[2.4.19]
 - Add stringSplit function to domoticz.utils.
-- Add statusMessage and protocol to HTTPResponse
+- Add statusText and protocol to HTTPResponse

 ##[2.4.18]
 - Add triggerIFTTT() to domoticz